 4 Tips For Keeping Your Calm

 Holiday weekends often bring unexpected stressors into your life.
-Wether it’s family dynamics, intense activity or traveling, it never hurt to incorporate some stress-relieving practices.
-Here’s BATCH’s guide to having a super chill Labor Day weekend.
+Whether it’s family dynamics, intense activity or traveling, it never hurts to incorporate some stress-relieving practices.
+Here’s BATCH’s guide to relaxing after the holidays.

 Practice Breathing & Meditation